bucs110a0spring22/ch3-lab-lukepawlicki/README.md

 _Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+ In Part A, the two turtles race.
+First, each turtle moves forward by one random value between 1 and 100, then each moves forward by 10 random values between 1 and 10.
+In Part B, a for loop is used to create many different regular polygons.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ None

 ## REFERENCES:
- < List any outside resources used >
+ None

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ None